 Romantic and honest, gloomy and curious, melodic and melancholic, Plastic Barricades chronicle life in the troubled yet fascinating XXI century, asking questions and trying to find answers.
 Inspired and influenced by almighty Radiohead, Foo Fighters, Oasis, Coldplay, Muse, Death Cab for Cutie, Placebo, Nirvana and many others, the band loves to experiment with styles, sound and approach.

-Based in North-West London, Plastic Barricades are Dan Kert on guitar, keyboards and vocals and Paul Love on drums.
+Based between London and Paris, Plastic Barricades are Dan Kert on guitar, keyboards and vocals and Paul Love on drums.

-Since relocating to London in 2012, PB has been nominated for "Oxjam Band of the Year 2014" and "MTV Brand New 2014", voted #1 out of 222 bands participating in Hard Rock Cafe London Global Battle of the Bands competition, won Camden Rocks 2014 Battle of the Bands, got nominated for "Brand New Artist 2015", landed 2nd place in Sziget Festival 2015 band competition and won Enfield Battle of the Bands 2016 and Songwall's "Songs in the Sky" competition.
+Since relocating to London in 2012, PB has been nominated for "Oxjam Band of the Year" and "MTV Brand New", voted #1 out of 222 bands participating in Hard Rock Cafe London Global Battle of the Bands competition, won Camden Rocks Battle of the Bands, nominated for "Brand New Artist", landed 2nd place in Sziget Festival band competition and won Enfield Battle of the Bands and Songwall's "Songs in the Sky" competition.

 The story of PB started on the opposite side of Europe, in Tallinn, capital of a tiny Estonia on a windy autumn day of 2007.
 Dan Kert on guitar and vocals, Jan Laan on bass and Kir N. behind the drum-kit released their first single “London walk/Heavy world” and dived straight into the magical world of gigging.
 Then there was chaotic and unforgettable tour of the Baltics in an old trusty green VW van, “Metropolitan Paranoia EP” recording in Latvian capital Riga and “Gamble Inc. EP” recording in UK capital London.
 Kir was replaced by Vassili, music shapeshifted and the band began to wonder: what the hell are we doing here?